On the robust isolated calmness of a class of nonsmooth optimizations on Riemannian manifolds and its applications: Introduction

 \section{Introduction}

-In recent years, manifold optimization has become an important class of constrained optimization problems and has various applications in many tasks~\cite{L05,R84,V13,ZHT06}.
-See~\cite{AMS09,B20,HLWY20} for the comprehensive study of manifold optimization.
+In recent years, manifold optimization has become an important class of constrained optimization problems and has found various applications in many tasks, {such as computer vision, signal processing, statistical learning, numerical linear algebra, and machine learning (cf. e.g., \cite{L05,R84,V13,ZHT06}). }For a comprehensive study of manifold optimization, see~\cite{AMS09,B20,HLWY20}.
 In this paper, we consider the following nonsmooth manifold optimization problem: